CLASSROOM PROJECT guidelines & selection criteria

 Applications will be evaluated by a Classroom Projects Allocation Committee comprised of HEF Board members and community members.
 The committee will then make recommendations for funding to the HEF Board of Directors soon thereafter.

-All applicants will be notified of the results by EMAIL or LETTER no later than December 13, 2019.
-A reception for the awardees will be held in January of 2020 at which time funding awards will be distributed.
+All applicants will be notified of the results by EMAIL or LETTER no later than November 16, 2020.
+Distribution of awards will be don electronically during the week of December 1, 2020.

 GUIDELINES AND CLASSROOM PROJECT SELECTION CRITERIA: